When dialing 911, your Southern Linc phone may be a real lifesaver!

 I kept my phone number from a different area of the country.
 When I dial 911 from my phone, will my call be routed to a nearby 911 center?

 Yes.
 Southern Linc will route your emergency call to the nearest 911 Communications Center, regardless of the phone number assigned to the phone.
-Be sure to provide your ten-digit phone number when asked by a 911 operator.
+Be sure to provide your location and ten-digit phone number when asked by a 911 operator.

 What should I do if I accidentally dial 911?